emqx/eip/active/0011-jq-in-rule-engine.md

 "Suggested JQ Syntax in Rule SQL" Section for more details about the added functions.

-This way of introducing JQ to the rule engine was chosen as it makes it possibe to use JQ in the rule engine without invalidating any of the other suggestions for extending the syntax of the rule engine.
+This way of introducing JQ to the rule engine was chosen as it makes it possible to use JQ in the rule engine without invalidating any of the other suggestions for extending the syntax of the rule engine.